-• act as a point of contact with the safeguarding partners;
+act as a point of contact with the safeguarding partners;

-• liaise with the headteacher or principal to inform him or her of issuesespecially ongoing enquiries under section 47 of the Children Act 1989 and police investigations;
+• liaise with the headteacher or principal to inform him or her of issuesespecially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This should include being aware of the requirement for children to have an Appropriate Adult.
+Further information can be found in the Statutory guidance - PACE Code C 2019.